yhanaalvarez29/CassidySpectra/README.md

 # CassidySpectra

-CassidySpectra is a fork of CassidyRedux which is a revamped version of CassidyBoT with enhanced features and improved performance created by Liane Cagara (lianecagara in github).
-This project aims to provide a robust and flexible bot framework with a variety of commands and functionalities.
+CassidySpectra is the first ever all-around (Personal Fb bot, Page Bot, Discord Bot, Web Bot) chatbot with the best Typescript Tooling and Rich Libraries.
+CassidySpectra is also a fork of CassidyRedux which is a revamped version of CassidyBoT with enhanced features and improved performance, created and well-maintained by Liane Cagara (lianecagara in github).

 ## Table of Contents